prozax/XDLCoreGen/README.md

 cout << test_design;
 ```

+For an example of a hard macro implemented as a class derived from `Module` with a custom placing algorithm see examples/ExampleModule.cpp.

 #### Creating a carry chain
 To create a carry chain the *PRECYINIT* attribute of the first slice in the chain has to be set to *0, 1* or *AX*.
 This is the initial value.
 For every slice in the chain except the last *COUTUSED* has to be set to `0` (active).
 For the last slice it has to be set to `#OFF`.